-- Follow all of the highway safety laws that pertain to the tow vehicle and the trailer in your region. - Use the proper sized tow vehicle for the load of the trailer. - Ensure the trailer is operational and maintenance steps are complete. - After connecting the hitch assembly to the tow vehicle, check that the hitch assembly is latched. - Verify that the rear and tongue jacks are raised after the trailer is attached to the tow vehicle.
+- Follow all of the highway safety laws that pertain to the tow vehicle and the trailer in your region. - Use the proper sized tow vehicle for the load of the trailer. - Ensure that the trailer is operational and maintenance steps are complete. - 1.
+Connect the coupling to the tow vehicle, ensure that the coupling has latched correctly. - 2.
+For trailers, fit the breakaway or safety chain in a loop, fastening back on itself, to a substantial integral point on the tow vehicle.